This year our Attendance target is 97%

 - Inform the school of any change in circumstances that may impact on their child’s attendance.

 - Encourage routine at home, for example, bed times, home work, preparing school bag and uniform the evening before.

 - Not keep their child off school to go shopping, to help at home or to look after other members of the family.

 - Avoid taking their child on holiday during term-time, where this is unavoidable, send a written leave request to the Head Teacher in advance of booking the holiday.

-Please click on the link to download the full attendance policy for 2017/18.
+Please click below to view the full attendance policy for 2021/22.